-- recognition of deferred natural gas revenue of RR 166 million recorded under IFRS in external revenue as a result of acquisitions of Tarkosaleneftegas and Khancheyneftegas in 2004; - different methodology in depreciation, depletion and amortization calculation for oil and gas properties between IFRS (units of production method) and management accounting (straight-line method) which resulted in reversal of RR 619 million in operating expenses under IFRS; - different methodology in the classification of depreciation, depletion and amortization for operating assets, which have not completed their statutory registration, between IFRS and management accounting which resulted in reclassification of RR 584 million from other operating income (loss) to depreciation, depletion and amortization in operating expenses under IFRS; and - different methodology in interest capitalization policy and certain recognition policy differences in capital expenditures between IFRS and management accounting which resulted in additional interest capitalized of RR 289 million and reversal of capital expenditures of RR 2,447 million under IFRS.
+- a. different methodology in recognizing deferred natural gas revenue of RR 247 million recorded under IFRS in external revenue as a result of acquisitions of Tarkosaleneftegas and Khancheyneftegas in 2004; - b. different methodology in calculating depreciation, depletion and amortization for oil and gas properties between IFRS (units of production method) and management accounting (straight-line method), which resulted in reversal of RR 678 million in operating expenses under IFRS; - c. different methodology in the classification of depreciation, depletion and amortization for operating assets, which have not completed their statutory registration, between IFRS and management accounting, which resulted in the reclassification of RR 686 million from other operating income (loss) to depreciation, depletion and amortization in operating expenses under IFRS; and - d. different methodology in interest capitalization policy and certain recognition policy differences in capital expenditures between IFRS and management accounting, which resulted in additional interest capitalized of RR 463 million and reversal of capital expenditures of RR 2,509 million under IFRS.

 Geographical information.
 The Group's two segments operate in four major geographical areas of the world.
-In the Russian Federation, its home country, the Group is mainly engaged in the exploration, development, production and sales of natural gas, crude oil, gas condensate and related products and sales of polymer and insulation tape.
+In the Russian Federation (considered the Group's home country), the Group is mainly engaged in the exploration, development, production and sales of natural gas, crude oil, gas condensate and related products and sales of polymer and insulation tape.
 Activities outside the Russian Federation are conducted in the United States (sales of stable gas condensate), in Europe (sales of stable gas condensate, liquefied petroleum gas and crude oil), in Asian-Pacific region (sales of stable gas condensate) and other areas (sales of liquefied petroleum gas and sales of polymer and insulation tape).
 Information on the geographical location of the Group's revenues is set out below.

-Geographical information for the three months ended 30 June 2009 and 2010 is as follows:
+Geographical information for the three months ended 30 September 2009 and 2010 is as follows: